ameicler/servier-challenge/README.md

 This model takes the SMILE string character as input and predict the P1 property.

-Here, we chose to address this problem from a different perspective and to classify P1 property of the molecule based on the image of the molecule (obtained based on SMILE string)
+Here, we choose to address this problem from a different perspective and to classify P1 property of the molecule based on the image of the molecule (obtained based on SMILE string)

 For example here is the molecule representation of `C-C(Cl)=C-CC1(CN2CCCC2=O)C(=O)NC(=O)NC1=O`:

 ![](docs/molecule_img.png)

-Here we choose to finetune the top layers of a a pre-trained network ([VGG16](https://neurohive.io/en/popular-networks/vgg16/))
+In order to build this molecule image classifier, we propoose to finetune the top layers of the existing and popular pre-trained network [VGG16](https://neurohive.io/en/popular-networks/vgg16/) :

 ```
 _________________________________________________________________